ketoglou/programmable-power-supply/README.md

 Minimum load must be 5mA.

 The project includes a buzzer that indicates that the fuse burned out and a flashing led to show that it is operating.

+### Project
+This is a university project for Microprocessors lesson which is taught from Mr. V.Tenentes.

+Team name : 5V

+Team : Kontotoli Voula,Ketoglou Theocharis